-Scoring out 'players'.
-Though it's difficult to do, banks will score out people they think are playing the system.
+Though it's difficult to do, banks will try to score out people they think are playing the system.

 All these play a part.
-But it's also important to remember that as a whole, credit scoring has tightened up and credit limits have been reduced in recent years.
-This is both due to the economic situation and political pressure for 'responsible lending' (though it's ironic that 'responsible lending' can lead to some people being unable to cut the cost of existing debts).
+But it's also important to remember that, as a whole, credit scoring has tightened up and credit limits have been reduced in recent years.
+This is both due to the 2007-9 credit crunch, and political pressure for 'responsible lending' (though it's ironic that 'responsible lending' can lead to some people being unable to cut the cost of existing debts).

 How do I pick a card for the max credit limit?

-Unfortunately, it's incredibly difficult to work out which credit cards will give any individual the best limit, as credit scores are bespoke for each organisation and individual.
+Unfortunately, it's incredibly difficult to work out which credit cards will give any individual the best limit, as credit scoring processes are bespoke for each organisation and individual.

 To make it worse, the cards that tend to be easier to get accepted for often give lower credit limits as a matter of course.
 Those with higher limits are tougher to get, so there's a balance between the chance of acceptability and the limit.

-In our best buy guides on Balance Transfer Credit Cards, 0% Spending Cards, and Cashback Cards now have an eligibility checker where you can check your likelihood of getting a credit card before applying for it.
+In our best buy guides on Balance Transfer Credit Cards, 0% Spending Cards, and Cashback Cards, there's now an eligibility calculator where you can check your likelihood of getting a credit card before applying for it.

 The checker uses a 'soft search' of your credit file, which importantly doesn't leave a mark (so it won't hit future applications).
 Sadly, though, we can't yet tell you what your credit limit will be, though we hope to in the future.